• Skip to primary navigation

 • 1 ½ cups homemade pasta sauce or favorite store brand

-• 2 tablespoons fresh chopped oregano or parsley optional
+• 1 tablespoon fresh chopped basil, oregano or parsley optional garnish

 Instructions

-• Pre-heat the broiler on high.
-Place cooked cutlets on a foil lined baking sheet in s single layer.
-Top with sauce and cheese.
+• Pre-heat the broiler on high and fit the rack on the second down from the top.
+Place cooked cutlets on a foil lined baking sheet in a single layer.
+Top with sauce and cheeses.
 Broil briefly until cheese melts.
 Top with fresh herbs and serve.
+Serve any extra sauce on the side.

 Nutrition